Last Bronx: Releases

+Saturn port

 Last Bronx was first planned to be released in the first week of August 1997, but it was actually first sold in Japan on July 25, 1997.
 The Tokyo Bangaichi subtitle appears only in the Japanese release.
 The logo's blood squirt was removed in overseas editions.
 Only the 2006 PlayStation 2 Sega Ages 2500 Series Vol.24 version uses the original Last Bronx: Tokyo Bangaichi title name and logo.

 A movie (Toei Video) was dedicated to Last Bronx, with its own OST CD.
 Last Bronx was launched in summer 1997 with a blockbuster campaign.
 The Sega Saturn game box contains exclusive extras such as a "Special Disc" featuring two training modes, a vocal characters profile and an "Interactive Tutorial Mode" with extensive vocals.
 This bonus disc was never released overseas.
 This package also includes a 56-page illustrated color booklet, a dual-side collector poster featuring character art and a gameplay command list and a set of stickers.
 The Sega Saturn version is supplemented by extra game modes such as Survival, Time Attack and Saturn Mode.
 Three Club Remixes by Yoshiaki Ouchi were taken from the movie's OST and added in the game as unlockable BGM for the stages of Tommy, Lisa and Kurosawa.